 The series features drawings from sketchbooks of various contemporary artists, each having their own style and technique.
 After looking at all the stunning work you will feel motivated to do more sketching yourself, either with traditional or digital media.
 Open up to creative thinking, let yourself go and see what your mind leads you to.
 If you are struggling to find new ideas and motivation to draw more, these are perfect additions to your collection!

 Kim Jung Gi is somewhat of a star among concept artists and comic illustrators and not without reason.
-He has an extraordinary visual memory that lets him imagine with high detail each drawing that he is going to put on paper before it actually happens.
+He has an extraordinary visual memory that lets him imagine each illustration that he is going to put on paper in high detail before he actually begins drawing.
 Thanks to this ability he has no need to draw pencil sketches – he can get straight to drawing the final version.
 When you watch him draw it almost seems like the drawing has always been there on the paper and he is just uncovering it bit by bit.
 I have had an opportunity to attend one of his live classes and it made a huge impression on me.
 He makes drawing seem so effortless!
 Instead of feeling depressed that I will never be able to draw like him I went straight back to my hotel room after the workshop and drew in my sketchbook with a new found confidence.
 Seeing the way he works his magic had a very positive impact on my own approach to drawing.

 His sketch collections are just pages and pages of detailed and stunning illustrations that he drew in his sketchbook.
 You can try to copy some of them as practice to get better at drawing and to learn his techniques.
 I also recommend watching his classes on YouTube, although most of them are in Korean, just so you can see how he creates and get inspired.